News

 Students with any major can conduct undergraduate research at Notre Dame and many students choose to conduct their research in the summer months.

-Some students work in labs, some partner with professors for special projects, and many find themselves traveling throughout the United States and even abroad to conduct research over their breaks.…
+Some students work in labs, some partner with professors for special projects, and many find themselves traveling throughout the United States and…

 Read More about Summer Undergraduate Research: Five Students Weigh in on What They're Researching and Learning